 Oxycodone Vs. Heroin

-Did you know, in the 1900’s heroin was marketed by Bayer as “safe”?
-It was prescribed to children and adults for mild pain until people quickly realized that heroin was not safe, it was highly addictive and dangerous.
+Did you know, in the 1900s, heroin was marketed by Bayer as “safe”?
+It was prescribed to children and adults for mild pain until people quickly realized that heroin was not safe; it was highly addictive and dangerous.
 Many people understood then that heroin is a dangerous drug.
 Now it is a Schedule 1 Narcotic with “no medical use.”
 If this story sounds familiar to you, it’s because it is what’s happening with Purdue Pharma right now.
-When Purdue marketed opioid pain pills, like oxycodone, as safe in the 1990’s and began giving it to people with chronic and minor pain, it quickly spiraled into the epidemic we are seeing right now.
+When Purdue marketed opioid pain pills, like oxycodone, as safe in the 1990s and began giving it to people with chronic and minor pain, it quickly spiraled into the epidemic we see right now.
 We found out quickly that these pills are addictive and dangerous.
-Opioid pills, like oxycodone, are pharmaceutical grade heroin, highly addictive, and often lead to street heroin abuse.
+Opioid pills, like oxycodone, are pharmaceutical-grade heroin, highly addictive, and often lead to street heroin abuse.
 Heroin and prescription opioid pills are pretty much the same thing, according to the National Institute on Drug Abuse.
-Heroin and Oxycodone pills are practically the same.
-They both are opiates.
-You will experience withdrawal, including runny nose, vomiting and diarrhea.
+When you think about Oxycodone vs. heroin, they both are opiates.
+You will experience withdrawal, including runny nose, vomiting, and diarrhea.
 Withdrawal from both substances will require medical assistance at a drug detox center.
-The only difference is that one is made by doctors, lab technicians and scientists, while the other is made on the street.
-The stigma that we place on heroin addiction creates shame and guilt, which makes people less likely to seek detox programs and other long term treatment options.
+The only difference is that one is made by doctors, lab technicians, and scientists, while the other is made on the street.
+The stigma that we place on heroin addiction creates shame and guilt, making people less likely to seek detox programs and other long-term treatment options.
 This makes them more susceptible to overdose and death.

 Find Support for Addiction at Atlanta Detox Center